cphill11/react-portfolio/README.NOTES.md

-Single-page application portfolio for a web developer
+# Professional React-based SPA Digital Portfolio

-Loading portfolio yields a page containing a header, a section for content, and a footer
+## Description

+Loading portfolio shows the user a page containing a header, a content section, and a footer.
 Viewing the header presents the developer's name and navigation with titles corresponding to different sections of the portfolio.

 Viewing the navigation titles presents the user with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted.